ESCT - Understanding Employer Superannuation Contribution Tax

 What if our estimation was wrong and I've over-/ under-deducted ESCT?

-At the end of the finanical year, IRD compares the PAYE plus ESCT paid for the employee with the PAYE that should have been paid on their total income.
+IRD compares the PAYE plus ESCT paid for the employee with the PAYE that should have been paid on their total income each year.
 If ESCT has been over-/ under-deducted, there may be an amount to pay or refunded.

 The employee may request that ESCT be calculated at a higher rate to avoid a tax bill.
 The employer can update this rate at any time to comply with such a request.